gmatocha/Filament-Watch-Octoprint-Plugin/README_HELPER.md

 How many seconds until the alarm will arm.
 Will be 0 once armed, or if disarmed by the user.

 - alarm (bool):
-Whether the
+Whether Filament Watch has triggered an alarm.

-- paused
+- paused (bool):
+Whether the print is paused.

-- alarmWindowWidth
+- alarmWindowWidth (float, mm):

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE5Njk3MTcxNV19
+eyJoaXN0b3J5IjpbODYyMDE2NV19
 -->